James E. McDonald, Jr.

 Biography: James Edward McDonald, Jr. was born on February 9, 1910, in Cohoes, New York.
 He was the son of Dr. James Edward McDonald and Helen Kerley and attended St. Agnes School and graduated from Cohoes High School.
 He continued his education in the medical department of Union College in Schenectady, NY, receiving his B.S. in 1930.
 He additionally was commissioned as a first lieutenant in the United States Reserve Corps and was awarded the John M. Bigelow prize for the best examination in diseases of the nose and throat.

 He then went to Albany Medical College, in Albany, NY, graduating in 1933, after which he began his medical residency at the Albany Memorial Hospital and also his own practice.
-On January 15, 1937, James married the former Mary Virginia Burgey, who he had met at St. Peter's Hospital where she was working as a nurse.
-Mary was born in Schenectady, NY, and was the daughter of William Dillion Burgey and Frances Edith Farrell.
+On January 15, 1937, James married the former Mary Virginia Burgey, he had met at St. Peter’s Hospital where she was working as a nurse.
+Virginia was born in Schenectady, NY, and was the daughter of William Dillion Burgey and Frances Edith Farrell.
 The new couple would make their home in Cohoes, NY and welcome a son, James III, born in 1938.

 Service Time: James was called on to serve his country in the Medical Corps.
 He felt strongly that everyone should serve their country.
 He entered the Army on January 13, 1943, and was sent to one of the Medical Training Facilities within the U.S., where he received additional training in the principles and methods of Medical Field Service and to make him a better staff officer.